slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 _Don't skip the last line!_ Brackets uses submodules for third-party dependencies (like [CodeMirror](http://codemirror.net/)), so it won't work until you run this command to set them up.

-> You may also need to run `git submodule update` when you switch branches or pull from upstream, since submodule changes aren't update automatically.
+> You may also need to run `git submodule update` when you switch branches or pull from upstream, since submodule changes aren't updated automatically.
 If you see third-party code showing up as modified in `git status` (something like `M	src/thirdparty/CodeMirror2`), then you need to run this command.

 ### <a name="setup_for_hacking"></a> Running Your Copy of the Code ###